electricimp/GoogleMaps/README.md

 ### getGeolocation(*callback*)

 This will request a wifi scan from the device by issuing a `device.send()` command.
 The device will respond with the wifi networks it can see and send them to the Google Maps geolocation API.
-This API will try to return a geolocation based on the wifi signals it can see.
+This API will try to return a geolocation based on the wifi signals from the scan.
 The results will be passed to the *callback* function.
 The *callback* function takes two parameters: error, if an error occured while processing the request otherwise null, and a results table with the response from the Google API.
 The results table will contain the following fields:

 | Field        | Meaning                                                    |
 | ------------ | ---------------------------------------------------------- |